-Whenever we were let down by others, whether be it a friend, family member, a spouse or a lover, it’s natural to react by shutting ourselves off from intimacy by building walls around our hearts to protect ourselves from ever getting hurt again.
-The more pain we endured, the thicker and sturdier our walls.
+Whenever we’re let down by others, whether be it a friend, family member, a spouse or a lover, it’s natural to react by shutting ourselves off from intimacy by building walls around our hearts.
+The more pain we endure, the thicker and sturdier our walls.

-We find solace within our solitary confinement where we are freed from the burden of forming any emotional attachment that could tug at our heart strings.
-We might also attempt to numb our wounds from the past with substances such as alcohol, drugs, or any other compulsive forms of behavior.
+We find solace within our solitary confinement because we’re freed from the risk of forming emotional attachments that could hurt us.
+We might also attempt to numb our wounds with substances such as alcohol, drugs, or any other compulsive behavior.

-My stance on this issue took a dramatic turn after I stumbled upon the work of celebrated author and speaker, Brené Brown.
-Her revolutionary work on vulnerability, shame and self-acceptance sheds light on these potentially awkward yet pivotal topics.
-It created a seismic shift in my perspective on what it really takes to love myself and receive love from others from a place of wholeheartedness.
+My stance on this issue took a dramatic turn after I stumbled upon the work of author and researcher, Brené Brown.
+Her revolutionary work on vulnerability, shame and self-acceptance made me reconsider my approach.

-This is because we are all wired to have a meaningful connection with others.
+We’re wired to have meaningful connections with others.
 Within us is a deep, intrinsic need to be seen, loved and accepted for who we are.
 In fact, research has shown that newly born babies need to be embraced in order to promote healthy psychological development.
 The lack of the loving assurance that comes from physical touch can inhibit normal development and can even result in death.

-Yet even with this intellectual understanding of the need for enduing and authentic connections, it can still be daunting to put yourself out there if you’ve been burnt in the past.
-So this brings me to the prevailing dilemma, which is this: how can we stay open and vulnerable in our relationships without the risk of having our hearts broken and having our worlds crumble?
+Yet even with this intellectual understanding, it can be daunting to put yourself out there if you’ve been burnt in the past.
+So this brings me to the prevailing dilemma: how do we stay open in our relationships and have the courage to deal with the risks that come with being vulnerable?

-Here are some preventative measures that you can take to reach this sweet spot:
+Here are some measures that you can take to ease the process:

-- Clear away any past intimacy issues: When we allow pain from past hurts to fester in our thoughts and hearts, we drastically reduce our chances of forming a genuine connection with others.
+1. Resolve past intimacy issues: When we allow pain from past hurts to fester in our thoughts and hearts, we drastically reduce our chances of forming a genuine connection with others.
 Just as how a runner needs to rehabilitate an injured foot to run again, we need to heal our emotional wounds before we can love again.
-You can process and assuage your pain in healthy ways by writing about your feelings in a journal, reading informationthat gives you perspective, or speaking to a friend, therapist or coach.
+You can process and assuage your pain by writing about your feelings in a journal, reading information that gives you perspective, or speaking to a friend or therapist.

-- Set clear boundaries in your relationships: The reality is that we can’t be equally vulnerable with everyone – this necessitates the need for building healthy boundaries.
+2. Set clear boundaries in your relationships: The reality is that we can’t be equally vulnerable with everyone – this necessitates the need for building healthy boundaries.
 We can be vulnerable with those we trust but we still need to take precautionary measures to protect ourselves from any unanticipated changes in others’ behavior.
-I’m not saying we should be constantly paranoid but that we should maintain a healthy form of skepticism and remove those rose-colored glasses for reality checks if needed.
-Letting people know what you will and will not tolerate is one of the ultimate acts of self-care.
+I’m not saying we should be constantly paranoid but that we should maintain a healthy form of skepticism and remove those rose-colored glasses for reality checks.

-- Become a good judge of character: In order to set good boundaries, we need to become discerning about who we offer our love, support and trust to.
+3. Become a good judge of character: Setting good boundaries requires that we become discerning about who we offer our love, support and trust to.
 The sad reality is that there are people out there who can hurt us and take advantage of us, and we need to remain vigilant about them.
 We have to become a better judge of character so that we can spot any red flags that so many people often miss out on in the early stages of getting to know a person.
 On the other hand, we should also be able to identify the many wonderful human beings out there with whom we can share warm and harmonious bonds with.

-- Don’t invest more than you can afford to lose: Every relationship, both personal and business, is inherently risky because of the unpredictability of human behavior (and life).
+4. Don’t invest more than you can afford to lose: Every relationship, both personal and business, is inherently risky because of the unpredictability of human behavior (and life).
 There is always a chance of being let down or an unanticipated change in circumstances.
-I realize that this may sound dismal, cold and unromantic but it is a reality that we need to accept for the sustenance for our own wellbeing.
-It’s only upon accepting it that can we decide how much of our personal energy we can invest in a relationship without the risk of getting emotionally bankrupt in case things don’t pan out the way we expected.
+I realize that this may sound dismal, cold and unromantic but it is a reality that we need to accept.
+It’s only when we embrace it will we be able to decide how much of our personal energy we want to invest in a relationship.

-Committing to a life of vulnerability and open-heartedness may seem like a scary proposition but I believe that it is one of the most courageous ways for us to live authentically.
-Like a valiant knight armed with the sword of reason and a shield of hope, we possess the personal power and integrity to charge ahead into the flames of passion and slay any demons that may come our way.
+Committing to a life of open-heartedness may seem like a scary proposition. but I believe that it is one of the most courageous ways for us to live.
+Like a valiant knight, armed with the sword of reason and a shield of hope, we channel our power and faith to charge ahead into the flames of passion.

 All my best on your journey,